peiyihe/Mem_RT_Genomics/README.md

 ## Raw Signal Mapping

 **Examples:** Here we map  SARS-CoV-2 R9.4 nanopore raw signals to SARS-CoV-2 reference genome.
+This step requires approximately 2 minutes on RTX 4090 GPU.
 The results are shown in the 'Simulation Results' section.

 ```shell
 cd code